marissaweis/unsupervised_neuronal_map/README.md

 # An unsupervised map of excitatory neurons’ dendritic morphology in the mouse visual cortex

-This repository contains code for the paper [An unsupervised map of excitatory neurons’ dendritic morphology in the mouse visual cortex](https://www.biorxiv.org/content/10.1101/2022.12.22.521541v3).
+This repository contains code for the paper [An unsupervised map of excitatory neuron dendritic morphology in the mouse visual cortex](https://www.nature.com/articles/s41467-025-58763-w).

 ![Figure 2](Fig2.png?raw=true "Figure 2")

 ## Preprocessed data and meta data
-All meta data and preprocessed data are located in the [data](https://github.com/marissaweis/unsupervised_neuronal_map/blob/main/data/) folder.
+Data is published under "Source data" with the [paper](https://www.nature.com/articles/s41467-025-58763-w#Sec40).
 This includes the learned morphological embeddings of the MICrONS neurons as well as morphometrics computed on them.

-*Coming soon*

 ## Downloading the raw data
-The raw data can be found [here](https://www.microns-explorer.org/cortical-mm3).
+The raw data can be found in the [MICrONS Explorer](https://www.microns-explorer.org/cortical-mm3).

 Graphs of the neurons were extracted using [NEURD](https://github.com/reimerlab/NEURD).